 What is Acidic Soil?

 Soil acidity (and acidity of anything else, for that matter) is measured on a scale of 1 to 14.
 Everything below 7 is considered to be acidic.
 Everything above is considered to be alkaline.
 Most garden plants thrive at a pH between 6 and 7.5.
 The reason a pH between 6 and 7.5 is optimal for garden plants is that between 6 and 7.5, phosphorus in the soil is soluble - meaning that it dissolves in water and is taken up by plant roots.
 Phosphorus is one of the three macronutrients all plants need (in the NPK ratios you see on packaged fertilizers, phosphorus is the center number) and is responsible for helping the plant bloom and set fruit.

 What Causes Acidic Soil?

-There are three basic things that cause acidic soil.
-The first, and most common, is simply that the organic matter and minerals that break down in a soil over time are acidic in nature, and make the soil acidic.
+Three basic things cause acidic soil.
+The first, and most common, is that the organic matter and minerals that break down in soil over time are acidic in nature, and make the soil acidic.
 This is common in pine forests and peat bogs.

 Another way soil becomes acidic is the use of high-nitrogen synthetic fertilizers.
 These fertilizers are usually ammonia-based, which increases soil acidity.